-Constant high blood sugar levels lead to diabetes – a lifelong disease which can cause many health complications.
-However, you can keep it under control by following certain diet and lifestyle habits.
+Constant high blood sugar levels lead to diabetes – a lifelong disease that can cause many health complications.
+However, we can keep it under control by following a certain diet and lifestyle habits.

-At first, it might look complicated and hard, but once you learn all the things and foods that affect your blood glucose, you will know how to manage your disease while leading a normal life.
+At first, it might look complicated and hard, but once you learn all the things and foods that affect our blood glucose, you’ll know how to manage your condition while leading a normal life.

 Diet plays a huge role in diabetes management.
-You have to pay attention to what you eat and drink, as well as when and how much to keep your blood sugar levels within the normal range.
+We have to pay attention to what we eat and drink, as well as when and how much to keep our blood sugar levels within the normal range.